awsdocs/amazon-cloudsearch-developer-guide/doc_source/getting-domain-info.md

 You can use the Amazon CloudSearch console to view information about all of your domains\.
 The dashboard of the console shows a summary of each domain that you have created, including the domain name, status, and number of searchable documents\.
 To update the table with the latest information, click the **Refresh** button at the top of the page\.

 A domain can be in one of five states:
-+ **LOADING**—The domain has just been created and is still being initialized\.
++ **Loading**—The domain has just been created and is still being initialized\.
 You must wait until the domain status changes to PROCESSING, NEEDS INDEXING, or ACTIVE before you can start uploading documents\.
-+ **ACTIVE**—The domain is running and all configured fields have been indexed\.
++ **Active**—The domain is running and all configured fields have been indexed\.
-+ **NEEDS INDEXING**—You have made changes to the domain configuration that require rebuilding the index\.
++ **Needs Indexing**—You have made changes to the domain configuration that require rebuilding the index\.
 If you search the domain, these changes won't be reflected in the results\.
-When you are done making changes, click **Run Indexing** to rebuild your index\.
+When you are done making changes, choose **Actions**, **Run indexing** to rebuild your index\.
-+ **PROCESSING**—Configuration changes are being applied to your domain\.
++ **Processing**—Configuration changes are being applied to your domain\.
 If you search the domain, the most recent configuration changes might not be reflected in the results\.
-+ **BEING DELETED**—You chose to delete the domain and its contents, and the domain and all of its resources are in the process of being removed\.
++ **Being Deleted**—You chose to delete the domain and its contents, and the domain and all of its resources are in the process of being removed\.
 When deletion is complete, the domain will be removed from the list of domains\.

  From the Amazon CloudSearch dashboard, you can do the following:
 + View the status of your search domains